rails4/Internship-calendar-API/README.md

 If successful fetch event: returns `200` with event description in JSON.

-If fails when there is no event: return `404 'message' => 'Expected event with given id is not found!'`.
+If fails when there is no event: return `404 'message' => 'Not found!'`.

 If fails when user has no rights to see event: return `403 'message' => 'Forbidden'`